Pistachio and Lemongrass Gyro Skewers

 - 1 cup sweet chili sauce Add to list

-- 1/2 cup pomegranate juice (freshly squeezed or choose one of the brands that PCC sells) Add to list
+- 1/2 cup pomegranate juice Add to list

-Combine all of the ingredients in a bowl except for the chili sauce and pomegranate juice.
-For appetizer portions, roll the mixture into balls about the size of a Ping-Pong ball.
+Roll the mixture into balls about the size of a Ping-Pong ball.
 Flatten out each ball slightly and wrap it around a small bamboo fork or a short metal or wooden skewer.
 (Soak any wooden skewers in water for a couple of hours before wrapping with the mixture.)
-You also may cut pieces of lemongrass and use them as skewers.

-Place the chili sauce and pomegranate juice in a small pot and boil for about 3 to 4 minutes or until slightly reduced.
+Place chili sauce and pomegranate juice in a small pot and boil for 3 to 4 minutes or until slightly reduced.

-Preheat a gas or charcoal grill and grill the skewers, turning frequently, until the meat is done through.
-(Or you may panfry them.)
+Preheat a gas or charcoal grill and grill the skewers, turning frequently, until the meat is done through (165° F internal temperature taken with an instant-read thermometer).

 Recipe by, PCC Chef